 What equipment is provided?

-- We provide snow boots, however wellies can be worn as long as they are clean.
+- Snow boots are available at a cost when booking, however wellies can be worn as long as they are clean.

 For Ski lessons;

 - We provide Skis, boots and poles (if required) and helmets free of charge.

 - We provide Snowboard, boots and poles (if required) and helmets free of charge.

 For Lift Passes;

 - Skiing or Snowboarding equipment and helmets are included free of charge.